mahdemir/qr-simply/README.md

 Thanks to @davidshimjs for the QR Code Libary I used for this web application.

-More features will be available in the futere!
+More features will be available in the future!

 ### [QR-Simply](https://qr-simply.com)